 Grab some spray paint and check out the full tutorial for the Painted Photo Frame on Dream Green DIY.

-You know what I really love about those wild looking mirror made from the trivet?
-I love that if you closely it looks like it is made of things you found in your kids junk toy drawer.
+Do you know what I really love about those wild-looking mirrors made from the trivet?
+I love that if you closely it looks like it is made of things you found in your kids’ junk toy drawer.
 But, from a distance, it all works together.
-And it couldn’t be further from the beige blah cork trivet.
+And it couldn’t be further from a beige blah corkboard.
 You can find the full tutorial for the Funky Mirror on Ikea Hackers.